×

 • Colorado State University – Pueblo

-WESTERN ACADEMIC LEADERSHIP ACADEMY is a year-long professional development program for academic leaders aspiring to become chief academic officers in the WICHE region.
-Eleven cohort members from Colorado institutions have participated in the Academy since its inception in 2015.
+WESTERN ACADEMIC LEADERSHIP ACADEMY is a yearlong professional development program for academic leaders aspiring to become chief academic officers in the WICHE region’s postsecondary sector.
+Twelve cohort members from Colorado institutions have participated in the Academy since its inception in 2015.
+Landon Pirius, Colorado Community College System, serves as a primary faculty member for the Academy.

-WCET- The WICHE Cooperative for Education Technologies is the leader in practice, policy, and advocacy of technology-enhanced learning in higher education.
-The University of Colorado System, Colorado Community College System, and 20 other institutions and organizations are WCET members.
+WCET- The WICHE Cooperative for Education Technologies is the leader in the practice, policy, and advocacy of digital learning in higher education.
+Its growing membership includes institutions, higher education agencies and systems, nonprofit organizations, government agencies, and corporations in all U.S. states and several Canadian provinces.
+The University of Colorado System, Colorado Community College System, and 21 other institutions and organizations are WCET members.

 WICHE has convened the OERWest Network, which is part of a nationwide collaborative to scale the development and adoption of free course materials.
 Open educational resources (OER) have shown promise in improving student outcomes, particularly for poverty-affected students, for whom the high cost of textbooks can be a barrier to postsecondary success.